kraisr/TicTacToe-cpp/README.md

-# Tik Tak Toe in C++
+# Tic Tac Toe in C++
-A basic tik tak toe game written in C++.
+A basic tic tac toe game written in C++.
 Available for windows machines.